OliverPajoste/My-firs-cpp-project---Movie-ticket-booking-system/README.md

 The program reads the schedules of the movies from a .txt file that has been made beforehand.

+Im using simple commands with while, for loops.
+Also different if, elseif,else statements.
+I implemented different functions for the main menu as well to give the code a better look.
+There is some file reading and writing and user input checks.

 I would be defenitely able to add features and make the code better/cleaner, but I need to work on my university`s other projects as well atm.
+I would add some classes, for example, ticket/movie.